 Before we dive into the digital marketing tools you can use for content creation, it’s important to understand what we mean by this term.
 While people have been re-using other people’s ideas with attribution for generations, modern technology and its forums have changed the practice significantly.

 At its most basic, content creation is leveraging other people’s content to publish on your own platform.
 This goes beyond just “likes” and “shares.”
 Instead, content curation involves posting the content as a primary piece of content.
 For instance, major makeup brands will often republish photos of people using their product in a unique way.
 Often it’s a new look, or a fresh take on a trend.
-Other industries do similar adaptations.
+Other industries do similar adaptations to shared content.

 Of course, this reuse isn’t random.
-Just as curators in museums curate art based on themes or perspectives, so do businesses when deciding what content to publish on their platforms.
+Just as curators in museums curate art based on themes or perspectives, so do businesses when deciding what content suggestions to publish on their platforms.
 If they don’t have enough of their own material, they can tap into the works of others to reach their marketing objective.
-You would see this in museums with special exhibitions of works “on loan.”
-And just as museums have exchange programs, we have content curation tools.
+You often see this in museums with special exhibitions of works “on loan.”
+And just as museums have exchange programs, we have content curation tools like content discovery engines.

 Why is Content Curation Important?